 Glioblastoma: According to the American Association of Neurological Surgeons, glioblastoma is an aggressive brain tumor that develops from glial cells (astrocytes and oligodendrocytes), grows rapidly, and commonly spreads into nearby brain tissue.
-The American Brain Tumor Association reports that glioblastomas represent about 15% of all primary brain tumors.
-Approximately 10,000 cases of glioblastoma are diagnosed each year in the U.S. Median survival is about 11-15 months for adults with more aggressive glioblastoma (IDH-wildtype) who receive standard treatment (surgery, temozolomide, and radiation therapy).
+The American Brain Tumor Association reports that glioblastomas represent about 14% of all primary brain tumors.
+More than 12,000 cases of glioblastoma are diagnosed each year in the U.S. Median survival is approximately 11-15 months for adults with more aggressive glioblastoma (IDH-wildtype) who receive standard treatment (surgery, temozolomide, and radiation therapy).
 In June 2017, we announced positive results from an animal model study that examined the potential clinical efficacy of MN-166 (ibudilast) for the treatment of glioblastoma which were presented at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting.
 Results of the glioblastoma mouse model study showed that median survival was higher in the group that received combination treatment with MN-166 (ibudilast) plus temozolomide compared to the group that received temozolomide alone.
-In May 2018, we announced that the Investigational New Drug Application (IND) for MN-166 (ibudilast) for treatment of glioblastoma was accepted and opened with the FDA.
+In May 2018, we announced that the Investigational New Drug

+Application (IND) for MN-166 (ibudilast) for treatment of glioblastoma was accepted and opened with the FDA.
 We were also informed by the FDA that the proposed clinical investigation of MN-166 (ibudilast) in combination with temozolomide for treatment of glioblastoma may proceed.
 In October 2018, we announced that the FDA granted orphan-drug designation to MN-166 (ibudilast) as adjunctive therapy to temozolomide for the treatment of glioblastoma.
-In January 2019, we announced the initiation of enrollment in a clinical trial of MN-166 (ibudilast) in combination with temozolomide (TMZ, Temodar-®) for the treatment of recurrent glioblastoma at the Dana-Farber Cancer Institute in Boston.
+In January 2019, we announced the initiation of enrollment in a clinical trial of MN-166 (ibudilast) in combination with temozolomide (TMZ, Temodar-®) for the treatment of glioblastoma at the Dana-Farber Cancer Institute in Boston.
 In February 2019, we announced that Scientific Reports published results from the animal model study evaluating MN-166 (ibudilast) in glioblastoma.
-The article, "Ibudilast sensi
+The article, "Ibudilast sensitizes glioblastoma to temozolomide by targeting Macrophage Migration Inhibitory Factor (MIF)," is the first publication reporting the potential clinical utility of MN-166 (ibudilast) for glioblastoma.
+In June 2020, we announced that positive preclinical findings were published in Frontiers in Immunology regarding the prospect of MN-166 (ibudilast) as an adjunctive treatment for glioblastoma.
+The publication, entitled "Glioblastoma myeloid-derived suppressor cell subsets express differential macrophage migration inhibitory factor receptor profiles that can be targeted to reduce immune suppression", was based on our collaboration with temozolomide, which enrolled 15 subjects with recurrent glioblastoma.
+There were no concerning safety signals observed in Part 1 and there were no serious adverse events related to MN-166 (ibudilast).
+Five out of 15 subjects completed cycle 6 without disease progression, i.e. 33% of subjects were progression-free at six months.
+In January 2023, we announced that the Phase 2 clinical trial evaluating MN-166 (ibudilast) in combination with temozolomide in glioblastoma at the Dana-Farber Cancer Institute has completed enrollment.